The Kangaroo Chronicles: Form and language

+Later volumes of the series retain a similar style, though the stories become progressively less self-contained in The Manifesto and The Revelations (particularly Part II), before The Apocrypha revert to independent stories which Kling arranges 'entertainingly', rather than chronologically.

 Reception

 The Kangaroo Chronicles were received mostly positive by the cultural pages: The Süddeutsche Zeitung described the author as a "new high-flyer on the German cabaret scene", the Frankfurter Allgemeine Zeitung rated the columns as "eloquent, amusing and fast-paced", the radio station Deutschlandfunk Kultur praised: "Kling writes subtly exaggerated and radically direct."
 In the opinion of Elisabeth von Thadden in the weekly newspaper Die Zeit Kling offers "everything social philosophy has to offer in terms of social criticism: The kangaroo wants political participation (Jürgen Habermas), whines for recognition (Axel Honneth), needs love (Eva Illouz) and definitely resonance (Hartmut Rosa), seeks justice (John Rawls), wants to abolish the system (no one represents it any more), declares the biological gender difference irrelevant (Judith Butler).
 It wants to treat animals like humans (Martha Nussbaum) and suffocates in ambivalence (Zygmunt Bauman)".
 Sophie Weigand, in Literaturen (a German literature magazine), wrote "never has social criticism been so witty and so pointed at the same time, this book is not only alternative but also completely unrivalled.
 It is a satirical bible, precisely the Holy Scripture of the antisocial network."
 The satirical magazine Titanic, on the other hand, criticized that Kling "first of all wants to make one joke after another and not hurt anyone.
 Which is why the political aspects of his books seem just as harmless, unmotivated and largely senseless as the whole thing in the first place.
 One must have a childlike disposition to be inspired by such things (Original German quote: "zuvörderst einen Jux nach dem anderen machen und niemandem wehtun.
 Weshalb denn auch das Politische seiner Bücher genauso harmlos, unmotiviert und weitgehend sinnfrei daherkommt wie überhaupt das ganze Klingeling.
 Man muß schon über ein kindliches Gemüt verfügen, um sich von so etwas begeistern zu lassen.").